Electricity production from oil, gas and coal sources (% of total)

 Definition: Sources of electricity refer to the inputs used to generate electricity.
 Oil refers to crude oil and petroleum products.
 Gas refers to natural gas but excludes natural gas liquids.
 Coal refers to all coal and brown coal, both primary (including hard coal and lignite-brown coal) and derived fuels (including patent fuel, coke oven coke, gas coke, coke oven gas, and blast furnace gas).
 Peat is also included in this category.

 Description: The map below shows how Electricity production from oil, gas and coal sources (% of total) varies by country.
 The shade of the country corresponds to the magnitude of the indicator.
 The darker the shade, the higher the value.
-The country with the highest value in the world is Malta, with a value of 100.00.
-The country with the lowest value in the world is Paraguay, with a value of 0.00.
+The country with the highest value in the world is Kuwait, with a value of 100.00.
+The country with the lowest value in the world is Albania, with a value of 0.00.

 See also: Country ranking, Time series comparison